 The message is that the desired effect can be achieved without the proposed procedure.
 In fact, the proposed procedure does not work at all.
 And it is the same with religion: All social advantages of a religion can be achieved by simply confessing that one believes in its dogmata, and by following all of its rules.
 Much like the clack game player can skillfully simulate the search for and the effect of the “inner connection” with the rubber band, a believer can skillfully simulate his search for and the effect of his “inner connection” with the gods.
 It is not necessary to really believe that God is triune, that Mohammed was a perfect human being, or that Brahma emerged from a lotus.
 One can achieve the same effect by claiming that one seriously believes it.
 Nobody knows what you believe and what you do not believe.
 Nobody knows that the “inner connection” may be missing.
+Steven Pinker has suggested that religious beliefs fulfill a social rather than a cognitive function: people say that they believe certain things not because they rationally hold these things to be true, but because it makes them fit into a social, moral, and philosophical framework2.
 In the same line, in some recent literature, both economic and sociological, we find the idea that people may rationally choose to display religious symbols pertaining to a given religion regardless of the true nature of their deep beliefs 5.

 This disconnection between the true belief in the dogmata and the social role is maybe best described in this comment by the Episcopal Bishop of Newark, John Shelby Spong, in his book, “Resurrection: Myth or Reality (1994)”: